skuroda/PersistentRegexHighlight/README.md

 `underline`:

 A boolean value specifying if the specified pattern should be underlined rather than highlighted.
+If this is set to "False", the entry will be highlighted rather than underlined.
 This defaults to `False`.

 `underline_style`:

 An optional string specifying the underline style.
 This value is only used if `underline` is `true`.
 In addition, styles only apply for Sublime Text versions >= 3014.
 Valid Entries for this field are `solid`, `squiggly`, and `stippled`.
 Invalid entries will fall back to `solid`.

 #### Sample Regex Entries
-Example specifying a color scope.
+Example specifying various patterns.

     {
         "regex": [{